Turkey's Erdogan urges Saudis to say who ordered Khashoggi's killing

 Saudi officials initially denied having anything to do with Khashoggi’s disappearance after he entered the consulate, before announcing that an internal inquiry suggested he was killed by mistake in a botched operation to return him to the kingdom.

-The kingdom has detained 18 people and dismissed five senior government officials as part of the investigation.
-Prince Mohammed, who has cast himself as a reformer, has said the killers would be brought to justice.
+Riyadh says 18 people have been arrested and five senior government officials have been sacked as part of the investigation.
+Prince Mohammed, Riyadh’s de facto ruler who casts himself as a reformer, has said the killers will be brought to justice.

 Erdogan said he had spoken with Prince Mohammed.
 “I also told the crown prince.
 I said, ‘You know how to make people talk.
 Whatever happened between these 18 people, this dodgy business is among them.
 If you are determined to lift suspicion, then the key point of our cooperation is these 18 people.’”

-How Western allies deal with Riyadh will hinge on the extent to which they believe responsibility for Khashoggi’s death lies directly with the prince and the Saudi authorities.
+How Western allies deal with Riyadh will hinge on the extent to which they believe responsibility for Khashoggi’s death lies directly with Prince Mohammed and the Saudi authorities.

+The stakes are high.
+Saudi Arabia is the lynchpin of a U.S.-backed regional alliance against Iran but the outcry over the murder has strained Riyadh’s relations with the West.
+Dozens of Western officials, bankers and executives boycotted a major investment conference in Riyadh this week.

+Erdogan also said Saudi Arabia’s public prosecutor was due in Istanbul on Sunday to meets its regional chief prosecutor.

+In Moscow, the Kremlin said on Friday that Russia has no reason to doubt the statements of the Saudi king and crown prince that the royal family was not involved in the murder.

+Saudi King Salman assured Russian President Vladimir Putin by phone on Thursday that Saudi authorities were resolved to hold the guilty parties accountable and ensure “they receive their punishment”, the official Saudi press agency SPA said.

-Additional reporting by Orhan Coskun and Tulay Karadeniz in Ankara, Maria Tsvetkova in Moscow; Writing by David Dolan; Editing by Mark Heinrich
+Additional reporting by Orhan Coskun and Tulay Karadeniz in Ankara, Maria Tsvetkova in Moscow Writing by David Dolan; Editing by Mark Heinrich